mossrake/async-reasoning-engine/PROJECT_CONTEXT.md

 ## Vision and Purpose

-The Asynchronous Reasoning Engine represents a fundamental shift in how AI systems handle contradictory information.
-Rather than forcing immediate resolution between conflicting data signals, this system embraces the human cognitive ability to "live in the contradiction" until sufficient evidence accumulates to clarify the situation.
+The Asynchronous Reasoning Engine represents a fundamental shift in how AI systems handle contradictory information while maintaining **cost-effective operation through Small Language Model (SLM) deployment**.
+Rather than forcing immediate resolution between conflicting data signals, this system embraces the human cognitive ability to "live in the contradiction" until sufficient evidence accumulates to clarify the situation - all while minimizing token consumption for long-running reasoning in business applications.

 ### The Problem We're Solving